Impairment harmonised standard

 Contact:Harmonisation@statistics.gov.uk

-What do we mean by impairment?
+What we mean by impairment

 This harmonised standard is about impairment, not medical condition.